This post may contain affiliate links. Please read my disclosure policy.

 Plastic mixing jar full with ice cream mixture // addapinch.com

 To make, start by adding all of the ingredients for the ice cream base to the container of a blender or food processor.
-Then I pulse until the mixture is well-combined, thickened and creamy.
+Then I pulse until the mixture is well-combined, thickened, and creamy.
 This only takes about 60 seconds or so.

-Choose Churn Method or No-Churn Method
+Choose Churn Method or No-Churn Method.

 Fresh ripe blueberries in white enamel bowl with blue rim, set on marble counter // addapinch.com

 Meanwhile, begin making your blueberry sauce portion of the ice cream.
 I like to start with bright, fresh blueberries.
-Make sure they are well-cleaned and then begin making your sauce.

 Blue spatula stirring pot of blueberry sauce// addapinch.com